ldeo-glaciology/glaciology-intro-book/README.md

-# Autonomous phase-sensitive radar jupyter book

-This is an experiment with using the project jupyter book to build documentation for ApRES (Autonomous Phase Sensitive Radio Echo Sounder).
+# Introduction to Glaciology data analysis and modeling

-The beginings of this book is hosted at: [https://jkingslake.github.io/apres_jp/intro.html](https://jkingslake.github.io/apres_jp/intro.html).
+The beginnings of an online textbook about data analysis and modeling in Glaciology.
+It is hosted at: [https://ldeo-glaciology.github.io/glaciology-intro-book/](https://ldeo-glaciology.github.io/glaciology-intro-book/).